We are what we eat.

 pittmandavis.com

-Eating one medium orange will provide you with nearly all the vitamin C you require for the day.
+Eating one medium orange will provide nearly all the vitamin C required for the day.

-This is crucial for maintaining brain health because vitamin C plays a crucial role in delaying mental decline.
+This is crucial for maintaining brain health because vitamin C is vital in delaying mental decline.

 According to one study, higher blood levels of vitamin C were linked to enhancements in focus, memory, attention, and decision-making tasks.